jengalas/pz-adventures-jekyll/_posts/2018/2018-07-04-a-soggy-summer-holiday.md

 {% include image.html filename="37dsw.jpg" thumb="37dswb.jpg" caption="37 DSW, but where is the stamping?" %}

 We weren't quite so lucky with 38 DSW, the next one on our list.
 The mark is supposedly set where Fernwood Road meets Route 196 at a T-intersection.
 It's probably still in place, but the area is heavily overgrown and I couldn't spot a boulder anywhere among the vegetation.
-Given the likelyhood of ticks and poison ivy, I didn't want to wade through the weeds to get a closer look.
+Given the likelihood of ticks and poison ivy, I didn't want to wade through the weeds to get a closer look.
 We'll try again in winter.

 {% include gallery.html gallery_id="gallery1" class="" %}